How to Become a Scientist

 If you are a student considering a career in science then this essay is for you; it gives a glimpse of what scientists do and how to become one.

 Becoming a scientist, or aspiring to be one, usually derives from a natural curiosity about the world around us.
-I assume that if you are reading this essay you have that curiosity, that desire to learn more (often learn more than what is known).
+I assume that if you are reading this essay you have that curiosity, that passion to learn more (often learn more than what is known).
 Perhaps you would like to know if there are aliens?
 Or understand why people get sick and die (and how to avoid it)?
-Or how we can build faster cars?
+Or dream of building faster cars?
 Whatever the reason, you should have that motivation to learn more about science and technology.
-This motivation is vital because, as detailed below, becoming a scientist and doing science requires a lot of hard work and, while it can be fun and rewarding, the salaries of scientists don't match those of other highly-specialized professions.
+This motivation and passion is vital because, as detailed below, becoming a scientist and doing science requires a lot of hard work and, while it can be fun and rewarding, the salaries of scientists don't match those of other highly-specialized professions.

 |Table 1: Typical steps in developing a research-focused academic career|